Sophia Grace & Rosie: Other TV and film appearances

-They both appeared in two episodes of Sam & Cat, the third episode ("#TheBritBrats") and the eleventh episode ("#RevengeOfTheBritBrats").
-In early August 2013, Sophia Grace's representatives announced that she had been cast as Little Red Riding Hood in the Disney movie adaption of Into the Woods.
+Brownlee and McClelland appeared in two episodes of Sam & Cat, the third episode ("#TheBritBrats") and the eleventh episode ("#RevengeOfTheBritBrats").
+In early August 2013, Brownlee's representatives announced that she had been cast as Little Red Riding Hood in the Disney movie adaption of Into the Woods.
 The announcement of her casting, which was never confirmed by Disney, was criticised as "a stunt" and was met with concern due to her age and the sexual undertones present between Little Red Riding Hood and the Wolf.
 On 16 September 2013, the BroadwayWorld website announced that the film had "kicked off production last week" with Broadway star Lilla Crawford playing Little Red.

-After the film's cast list was announced, Dominic Brownlee explained that his daughter had withdrawn from the movie, saying, "After careful consideration, we as parents felt, as rehearsals progressed, that she was too young for this part.
+After the film's cast list was announced, Dominic Brownlee explained that Brownlee had withdrawn from the movie, saying, "After careful consideration, we as parents felt, as rehearsals progressed, that she was too young for this part.
 It was a joint decision between us and the director and producer of Into the Woods, to withdraw Sophia Grace from the film".

-Sophia Grace went on to star in her own movie alongside Rosie, Sophia Grace & Rosie's Royal Adventure.
-The film was a straight to DVD release, produced by Nickelodeon.
-It was released in May 2014.
-According to TMZ, Sophia Grace was paid around $50,000 for the film; a five-picture deal signed by the cousins states that the older will earn $75,000 if a second and third installment are released, and $100,000 each for a possible fourth and fifth installment.
+Brownlee and McClelland starred together in the 2014 film Sophia Grace & Rosie's Royal Adventure directed by Brian Levant.
+The film was a straight-to-DVD release produced by Nickelodeon.
+According to TMZ, Brownlee was paid around $50,000 for the film; a five-picture deal signed by the cousins states that the older will earn $75,000 if a second and third installment are released, and $100,000 each for a possible fourth and fifth installment.

-In 2017, Sophia Grace began starring as a judge on the ABC reality series The Toy Box.
+In 2017, Brownlee began starring as a judge on the ABC reality series The Toy Box.
 However, she did not return for the second season.

 Books

-The duo have published two illustrated story books.
+Brownlee and McClelland have published two illustrated story books.
 The first book, entitled Tea Time with Sophia Grace & Rosie, was published 1 February 2013.
 It debuted at No. 2 on The New York Times Best Seller list of "Children's Picture Books", only outsold by Victoria Kann's Emeraldalicious (Pinkalicious).
 The second book, Show Time with Sophia Grace & Rosie, was published on 25 March 2014, and also received commercial and critical success, like its predecessor.
-Both books were written by the girls and illustrated by Shelagh McNicholas.
+Both books were written by both Brownlee and McClelland and illustrated by Shelagh McNicholas.
 They were published by Orchard Books.